Lactic acid: Fermented food

 While not normally found in significant quantities in fruit, lactic acid is the primary organic acid in akebia fruit, making up 2.12% of the juice.

+Separately added

-As a food additive it is approved for use in the EU, USA and Australia and New Zealand; it is listed by its INS number 270 or as E number E270.
+As a food additive it is approved for use in the EU, United States and Australia and New Zealand; it is listed by its INS number 270 or as E number E270.
 Lactic acid is used as a food preservative, curing agent, and flavoring agent.
 It is an ingredient in processed foods and is used as a decontaminant during meat processing.
 Lactic acid is produced commercially by fermentation of carbohydrates such as glucose, sucrose, or lactose, or by chemical synthesis.
 Carbohydrate sources include corn, beets, and cane sugar.

 Forgery

 Lactic acid has historically been used to assist with the erasure of inks from official papers to be modified during forgery.